jaxriemer/NewRepo/Lab 5/README.md

 *Don't forget to run ```deactivate``` to end the Teachable Machines demo, and to reactivate with ```source tmachine/bin/activate``` when you want to use it again.*

+Future use: We can train a model to detect packages or food delivery.
+When packages or foods are delivered at our door, our model will automatically notify us.

 #### Filtering, FFTs, and Time Series data. (optional)
 Additional filtering and analysis can be done on the sensors that were provided in the kit.
 For example, running a Fast Fourier Transform over the IMU data stream could create a simple activity classifier between walking, running, and standing.